vaibhavv2000/netflix-mobile/README.md

 # Netflix Mobile app created using React Native Expo

-# Tech stack includes React Native + Typescript + tailwindCSS + Redux
+# Tech stack includes React Native + Typescript + nativewind + Redux

 # If you got any queries, then you can contact me at vaibhavk1965@gmail.com or 9975564393